python/cpython/Doc/howto/logging.rst

 When to use logging
 ^^^^^^^^^^^^^^^^^^^

-You can access logging functionality by creating a logger via ``logger = getLogger(__name__)``, and then calling :meth:`logger.debug`, :meth:`logger.info`, :meth:`logger.warning`, :meth:`logger.error` and :meth:`logger.critical`.
+You can access logging functionality by creating a logger via ``logger = getLogger(__name__)``, and then calling the logger's :meth:`~Logger.debug`, :meth:`~Logger.info`, :meth:`~Logger.warning`, :meth:`~Logger.error` and :meth:`~Logger.critical` methods.
 To determine when to use logging, and to see which logger methods to use when, see the table below.
 It states, for each of a set of common tasks, the best tool to use for that task.

 +-------------------------------------+--------------------------------------+
 | Task you want to perform            | The best tool for the task           |